 The great Norwegian polar explorers Roald Amundsen and Fridtjof Nansen both used the Hardangervidda mountain plateau to plan and prepare their many expeditions.
 Parts of Star Wars, The Empire Strikes Back, were also shot in the eerie landscape of the Hardangervidda.

-Dovrefjell inspired Henrik Ibsen to write Dovregubben in Peer Gynt.
+Dovrefjell inspired the character of Dovregubben in Peer Gynt, one of Henrik Ibsen's most famous plays.
 Snøhetta is Dovrefjell’s most famous mountain.
 In earlier times it was believed to be Norway's highest.
-The impressive mountain, which rises high up over Dovre, is the highest outside Jotunheimen.
+The impressive moun ain, which rises high up over Dovre, is the highest outside Jotunheimen.
 It has also lent its name to one of Norway’s most famous architects firm.

 Combine hiking with a music festival in the mountains.
 Yes, in Norway you can.
-Vinjerock, which takes place in Jotunheimen in July every year, offers activities as varied as guided hikes, climbing, fishing trips and kayaking courses beside music acts blending local talent and established names (the Dum Dum Boys and Kaizers Orchestra both performed there in 2012).
+Vinjerock, which takes place in Jotunheimen in July every year, offers activities as varied as guided hikes, climbing, fishing trips and kayaking courses beside music acts blending local talent and established names (Veronica Maggion, Ida Marie and Timbuktu all performed there in 2012).